Sjors/nado-book/resources/utreexo.md

 Sjors:
 You can too with the Assume UTXO but you need multiple, very large snapshots.

-Ruben:
-Yeah, exactly.
-Yeah.

-Sjors:
-So, very cool stuff.
-So let’s burn it down.

-Aaron:
-Go for the kill, Ruben.

-Ruben:
-One more thing to add is apparently you can also do a backwards validation.
-I’m not sure exactly how it works, but apparently you can go from block 1000 to 999, so that’s possible too.

-Sjors:
-Well, you need to, because you need to be able to roll back.

-Ruben:
-That too, yeah.
-I just haven’t looked into that sufficiently to fully grasp it-

-Sjors:
-You just explained that in order to prove that something is in a Merkle tree, that’s the same thing you can do to change something in a Merkle tree.
-So you can change the old thing with the new thing that way, or you can change the new thing with the old thing.

-Ruben:
-Right, so it makes sense.
-I agree with that, I just haven’t sat down and just gone through it.

-Sjors:
 One other thing we can also mention is that this tree that we just described, the general name for it is an accumulator.
 It’s something that you can use to add stuff to, and in this case also remove stuff from.
 But there are all sorts of mathematical tricks you can deploy to do this.
 This is just something that’s conceptually simple.
 If other people than us explain it and you see it in front of you, it’s very simple with the Merkle trees, but there’s been other proposals, like an RSA accumulator.
 There’s all sorts of cool cryptographic math you can do to just add things to a set and remove them from a set, essentially.
 Perhaps another mechanism would be used eventually.

-Ruben:
+### A Couple Downsides

-Right, and that’s maybe also one of the downsides that we can talk about now, where if you start using this and then later somebody finds a better accumulator, then you have to, yet again, switch to that next proposal, which is okay as long as you don’t commit it into a block.
-But once you make this an actual soft fork and then you find, ‘Oh, there is this even better accumulator that we should have been using,’ now you’re stuck because you can’t undo a soft fork, at least not unless you put in some kind of sunset date or something.
-But that’s generally not really done, at least hasn’t been done so far.
+If you start using this, and then later, somebody finds a better accumulator, then you have to, yet again, switch to that next proposal.
+This is OK, so long as you don’t commit it into a block.
+But once you make this an actual soft fork, you’re stuck, because you can’t undo a soft fork — at least not unless you put in some kind of sunset date or similar, which generally isn't done.

-Sjors:
-No, so that’s another reason why you wouldn’t expect this to be a soft fork, unless the world is burning or it’s been used for so and so long that people think, ‘Okay, this is mature.’
-But we’re nowhere near that.
-It’s pretty experimental, as many of the things we discuss here.

-Ruben:
-And I guess the second thing that I consider a downside is that bandwidth seems to be pretty much the bottleneck right now for Bitcoin.
-And this is something that makes that bottleneck worse.
-So for that reason, I personally see this as more of an option that people can opt into if, in their case, bandwidth isn’t a problem, but they’re CPU, or Disk I/O restricted or RAM restricted, or maybe they want to use an ASIC or something like that.
-So from that perspective, I don’t expect everybody to use this, but I also think Sjors pointed out correctly that if the UTXO set grows to a significant degree where it does become a burden and it slows down validation, then maybe this becomes more appealing.
+Another downside is that bandwidth seems to be the bottleneck for Bitcoin right now, and this could make it worse.
+For that reason, Utreexo is more of an option that people can opt into if, in their case, bandwidth isn’t a problem.
+However, if the UTXO set grows to a significant degree where it does become a burden and slows down validation, then this might be more appealing.

-Sjors:
-Yeah, so keep an eye on it.

-Aaron:
-Yeah, and I guess the increased block size in one of the variants could be considered a downside.
-Although I think that-

-Sjors:
-Well, that’s what we meant, with more bandwidth basically.

-Ruben:
-Exactly
--->